nginxinc/nginx-ingress-workshops/Rancher/Documentation/rdt/readme.md

 To start k9s just open a terminal session in VSCode, I like to put mine in the top window in vscode, and type.

 ```
 k9s
 ```

-Note: nothing will show up untill the local single node cluster for Rancher Desktop is active.
+**note:** VSCode may require a restart after this if k9s is not showing the K8s cluster properly.
+Also, nothing will show up until the local single node cluster for Rancher Desktop is active.

 #### Install Metal LB
 [Website](https://metallb.universe.tf)